Live website testing with Maze allows your team to run usability tests to understand how users are interacting with your live websites.

 Who can use this feature?

-Live website testing will be available for users on all plans.
-However, it is currently in a closed beta testing phase.
+Live website testing is available for users on all plans.

 Install the Maze tracking code on your website